vlaaad/vlaaad.github.io/reveal-pro.md

 # What is Reveal Pro

-Reveal stands for Read Eval Visualize Loop, it's a REPL output pane that lives in the JVM and provides powerful data inspection capabilities.

-Reveal Pro is a fork of Reveal that has everything there is in Reveal and more.
-While Reveal intends to be infinitely extensible tool for inspecting and developing Clojure programs, Reveal Pro aims to be batteries included so you can focus on your problems with data you need, available as soon as you need it.
+Reveal Pro is an improved version of [Reveal](/reveal/) that aims to be batteries included so you can focus on your problems with data you need, available as soon as you need it.

 Reveal Pro costs $9.99 per month — [start a free trial](https://buy.stripe.com/8wM9Dz5bKand5ck3cc){: .buy-button}!

 # Getting started

-It takes 3 steps:
+Here are the steps needed to start using Reveal Pro:

 1. Add a dependency on Reveal Pro, e.g.